 High background readings are usually caused by dirt and debris in the assay tube through spilled reagent or dirt and dust collecting in the chamber.
 It is recommended that you have a PhotonMaster Luminometer Maintenance Kit on hand and complete a cleaning every 3-4 months and a linearity check should be done annually.
 When not in use, it is recommended that the PhotonMaster be stored in its field case to prevent any accidental damage to the unit.

-When in operation, the sample door should always remain closed, except when a sample is being entered or taken out of the luminometer.
+When in operation, the sample door should remain closed except when a sample is entered or removed from the luminometer.

 Once you’ve generated the information below, please share the .CSV file to email@example.com along with the device Serial Number

 Chamber blank (Brightly Lit Room): Take 10 readings with nothing in the instrument.
 A result greater than 20 RLU is indicative of light leakage or circuitry problems

 Chamber blank (Dark Room): If a high reading was revealed in test #1, take a reading with nothing in the instrument while in a dark room.
 A result greater than 20 RLU indicates that light leakage is not a problem and that it is a circuitry issue.